Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-theme.md

 ### Supporting

 The supporting colors of orange design.
 These colors are meant for backgrounds, data display or illustrations.
-As you can see, they don't change their color depending on the theme.
-They should not be used alone or dominate the page.
+As you may have noticed, they don't change their color depending on the theme.
+They should not dominate the page.

 {{< palette.inline >}}
 {{- range where $.Site.Data.palette "category" "Supporting colors" }}